lowycve/EC500C1/Review/README.md

 Code Review:

-The code is pretty easy to read, and it really concerned of different kind of situations.
-Thes test cases are listed below.
+This project is able to download a certain number of images from twitter by using tweepy api and put them all together to a video by using ffmpeg and also can get description of the images by using google vision api.
+The code really concerned of different kind of situations, such as searching non-exist user or try to download images from user who doesn't have uploaded any images.
+But it's not really easy to read, there doesn't have any description for any functions.
+This code passed most of the test, all the test cases are listed below.

 Test Cases: